Flagstaff, United States Guide

 Airport

-Flagstaff Pulliam Airport (FLG) is the closest airport to Flagstaff, located approximately 5 miles south of the city center.
-While it offers limited commercial flights, primarily to Phoenix (PHX), it can be a convenient option for some travelers.
+Flagstaff Pulliam Airport (FLG) is the closest airport to Flagstaff, located approximately 5 miles (8 kilometers) south of the city center.
+While it offers limited commercial flights, primarily connecting to Phoenix (PHX), it's a convenient option for those flying from within Arizona.
 From the airport, you can take a taxi, ride-sharing service, or rent a car to reach your destination in Flagstaff.
-Alternatively, Phoenix Sky Harbor International Airport (PHX) is a larger airport located about 145 miles south of Flagstaff.
-It offers a wider range of flights and airlines.
-From Phoenix Sky Harbor, you can rent a car and drive to Flagstaff (approximately a 2.5-hour drive), take a shuttle service, or fly to Flagstaff Pulliam Airport.
+Alternatively, Phoenix Sky Harbor International Airport (PHX) is a larger airport located about 145 miles (233 kilometers) south of Flagstaff.
+From PHX, you can rent a car and drive to Flagstaff (approximately a 2.5-hour drive) or take a shuttle service.

 Attractions